Geography

 - Explain how different biomes are managed

-- Recognise global differences in human population and levels of development
+- Recognise global differences in levels of development and apply this knowledge to understanding why inequalities occur.

 Year 8

-“Why is our Earth so hazardous?” builds upon pupils’ knowledge of volcanoes and earthquakes from KS2.
+This unit builds upon students’ knowledge of volcanoes and earthquakes from KS2.
 They look at the structure of the Earth and plate movement, before learning about causes, impacts and responses to earthquakes, volcanoes and tsunamis.

-“How is Asia transforming?” builds on pupil knowledge of development and biomes (covered in year 7) and pupils learn about the emergence of Asia as an economic powerhouse and the superpowers within Asia.
+This unit ties together all of the knowledge students have learnt so far in Year 7 and 8, drawing links between development and biomes and the emergence of Asia and its strongest countries.
 They further their KS2 and Year 7 knowledge of weather and the natural world by looking at the variety of biomes in Asia and the flooding caused by the Ganges in Southeast Asia.
-Pupils study the population of Asia and look at urbanisation in India to gain the theoretical knowledge they will need in year 10 when studying the “Opportunities and Challenges of Urbanisation” unit.
+Students study the population of Asia and look at urbanisation in India to gain the theoretical knowledge they will need in year 10 when studying the “Opportunities and Challenges of Urbanisation” unit.

 Core knowledge to be learnt in Year 8: